martbetz/martbetz.github.io/betzys-custom-actions.md

 <div align="left">

 <p style="margin-top: -0px;">
-Where possible, I've tried to keep the executable scripting within the action file; however, there maybe situations in the future where I'll write a seperate script (if complexity demands it).
+All of the executable scripting is contained within the action files; however, there may be situations in the future where (should complexity demand it) seperate scripts will used.
 </p>
 </div>
 </font>